The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Roughly 209,000 New Jobs

 There are currently over 1.5 million elementary school teachers not including special education.
-Elementary education teachers represent the largest portion of the teaching force.
+Elementary education teachers represent the bulk of the teaching force.

 Highly Desirable Job Candidates:

 Increasing enrollments of minorities, coupled with a shortage of minority teachers, should cause efforts to recruit minority teachers to intensify.
-Also, the number of non-English-speaking students will continue to grow, creating demand for bilingual teachers and for those who teach English as a second language.
+Also, the number of non-English-speaking students is likely to continue to grow, creating demand for bilingual teachers and for those who teach English as a second language.

 A minimum of a bachelor's degree in early childhood education is required to teach.
 Alternative routes to teaching, certificate coursework or master's in teaching can supplement necessary qualifications.